 Sujebi consists of dough flakes roughly torn apart by hand in a mixed vegetable suop.
 In Abruzzo we have something very similar so somehow this dish had a very familiar consistency.

 Once lunch was over and done, we moved to the second stop of our busy day, the Changwon Temple.
 Just a few minutes outside the city hidden in the hills, in a peaceful riverside location sits the temple.

 One thing that will certainly catch your attention walking from one building to the other is the extreme level of detail the roofs have.
 Seen from above the colors of the roofs blend in with the nature that surrounds them.
 Seen from below the roofs offer a show of decorations in an explosion of colors.

 So when you’re visiting Korean temples and palaces make sure to lift your nose not to miss out on something really special.
 Also while walking around you’ll see stacks of rocks one on top of the other.
 My wife explained to me that people pick up rocks and balance them at the top of a stack and pray.

-I was also told that the traditional Korean building structure is made entirely out of wood and is designed in such way that makes it possible to dismantle it and move it elsewhere rebuilding it in exactly the same way.
+My wife also explained that traditional Korean buildings are built entirely out of wood and is designed in such way that makes it possible to dismantle it and move it elsewhere rebuilding it in exactly the same way.